 Reservations to The Walt Disney World theme parks are free.

 It can be difficult to get reservations, but it depends on which group you fit into.
-Reservations are easier for Resort Hotel guests, more difficult for Annual Passholders, and very difficult for guests who don’t currently have park tickets or a hotel reservation.
+Reservations are easier for Resort Hotel guests and Theme Park Ticket Guests, while it’s been more difficult for Annual Passholders who don’t have a hotel reservation.

 The number of park reservations a guest can have at once is limited to the number of days on their theme park admission ticket.
 A 5-day ticket gives you 5 park reservations.
 Annual Passholders can have a maximum of 3 reservations at once.